geoarrow/geoarrow-c/python/README.md

 # geoarrow for Python

-Python bindings for geoarrow-cpp.
-These are in a preliminary state: see open issues and tests/test_geoarrow.py for usage.
+The geoarrow Python package provides bindings to the geoarrow-c implementation of the [GeoArrow specification](https://github.com/geoarrow/geoarrow).
+The geoarrow Python bindings provide input/output to/from Arrow-friendly formats (e.g., Parquet, Arrow Stream, Arrow File) and general-purpose coordinate shuffling tools among GeoArrow, WKT, and WKB encodings.

 ## Installation

 Python bindings for nanoarrow are not yet available on PyPI.
-You can install via URL (requires a C compiler):
+You can install via URL (requires a C++ compiler):

 ```bash
 python -m pip install "https://github.com/geoarrow/geoarrow-cpp/archive/refs/heads/main.zip#egg=geoarrow&subdirectory=python"